craigpestell/analytics/README.md

         click: {},
       },
       dataMap: {
-        // passing some data exclusive to example-three...
-        example3data: new Promise((resolve) => resolve({data: 'example 3 data'})),
-        alsoExample2data: sampleDataFetch ,
+        page,
+        // re-using the product Promise.
+        product,
+        // including experimentation
+        experiments,

-        // And passing the data from example-two!
-Since Promise results are cached, this fetch is only executed once
+        // Since Promise results are cached, this fetch is only executed once
         // per 'context' -> the parameter values passed into the Promise function are used as a hash to resolve
         // cached results.
 If we pass the current event as a parameter for a click event, each unique click event's
         // fetch will be correctly cached.
       },